SukritiTkr/vyper-expenses/README.md

 * Write and test Vyper smart contracts from scratch
 * Work with mappings, balances, and events
-* Deploy contracts to Sepolia and other EVM-compatible testnets
+* Deploy contracts to Sepolia and other EVM compatible testnets
 * Interact with contracts using a Web3 frontend
 * Follow security best practices and troubleshoot common issues